Your Rights and Your Responsibilities (R&R)

 For free access to an interpreter you can phone 131 450 and ask them to call us on:

-Use an advocate
+Use a client advocate

 Everyone has a right to bring a support person or advocate to cohealth.
 An advocate is someone who can support you or talk on your behalf.
 Understanding how to find an advocate can help ensure you get the health care you need.
 Find out more information on how to access an advocate.